steveblue/angular2-rollup/README.md

 ```

+#### How do I update?

+- Install rimraf globally `npm i -g rimraf`
+- Run `npm run clean:install`

 #### How to include external libraries?

-It's simple, just install the lib via npm, add the library to the build in `paths.config.js` and inject the library via SystemJS in `src/public/system.config.js` and `index.html` for development and `src/public/system.config.prod.js` and `system.import.js` for production.
+It's simple, just install the library via npm, add the library to the build in `paths.config.js` and inject the library via SystemJS in `src/public/system.config.js` and in some cases `index.html` for development.
+For Production, a different, minimal configuration for the bundle is required in `src/public/system.config.prod.js` and `system.import.js`.

 #### How do I bundle external libraries for production?